Rahk92/thesis/README.md

 # DPPN(Dual Pyramid Pooling Network) with Single Image Haze Removal
-by Rahoon, Kang and Jechang Jeong
+by Rahoon Kang and Jechang Jeong

 ## Introduction
 this repository is for the my master's degree thesis.
 (Feb.
 2020, Hanyang University)